 Car insurance rates by age group in Utah

-Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
-In Utah, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,769 annually.
+Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
+Utah drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $1,769 annually.

 See the average rates by age group below: